MakeradamMc/Makeradam-s-addons/Downloads.md

 ## How to install the addons

-1. Download the ZIP file of the addon you are interested in.
+1. Download the Mcaddon file of the addon you are interested in.
-2. Extract the contents into the folder indicated by the addon's instructions.
+2. Import it in minecraft
-3. Follow the specific instructions included in the README file of each addon.
+3. Activate it in your world

 ---